laurenzfg/ProcesswireBackupAgent/README.md

 ## Todos

  - Currently, a lot like e.g. file names in the shared webspace component is hardcoded.
- - We need to make sure that error is returned if upload to s3 fails by the PHP
+ - We need to enable that error is returned if upload to s3 fails by the PHP.
+We also need to unroll everything and delete e.g. one file in S3 if just one of the two uploads failed.
- - We need to make the scripts in AWS fail when they fail and NOT just return 500.
-Because nobody checks for this value.
-We need to throw an exception instead of just returning 500.